PieLabs/pie-docs/using/packaging-questions.md

 ```

 Both of these assessment items use `my-pie@1.0.0`, so the `pie-view.js` + `pie-controller.js` built for question 1 would work for question 2.

+The PIE cli tool provides an option to help with reusing generated code:

+`pie manifest-id`

+Creates a unique ID that represents the PIEs (and their versions) that are included in the config.
+Using this ID you can store generated code by ID and reference to see if it has already been created before packing a new item.